 Better Budget Process Initiative

 There is a growing consensus that the budget process is broken.
-The Better Budget Process Initiative will put forward specific options to reform and improve the budget process in a wide range of areas, including increasing focus the on long-term fiscal outlook, improving the process for dealing with the debt limit, strengthening statutory budget enforcement, revising the content and structure of the budget resolution, moving to biennial budgeting, and addressing treatment of tax expenditures in the budget process.
+Deadlines are missed, controls circumvented, gimmicks employed, and the long-term ignored.
+The Better Budget Process Initiative aims to address this problem through concrete ideas to reform and improve the way the budget is developed, including placing greater focus on the long-term fiscal outlook, dealing with the debt limit, strengthening statutory budget enforcement, revising the content and structure of the Congressional budget resolution, biennial budgeting, and addressing the treatment of tax expenditures.

 In 2010 and 2011, policymakers enacted two important budget process improvements: statutory caps on discretionary spending and the statutory pay-as-you-go (PAYGO) law to prevent tax cuts or mandatory spending increases that are not offset by other changes.
 Although neither of these laws will prevent the unsustainable growth of the debt, both are designed to prevent policymakers from worsening the overall fiscal situation.
 Unfortunately, policymakers have negated these rules’ effectiveness by finding ways to circumvent them on many occasions.

 The experience with the discretionary spending caps and PAYGO requirements originally enacted as part of the 1990 Budget Enforcement Act demonstrated that when lawmakers took these rules seriously, they were more likely to abide by the rules.
 With debt at a modern record high and projected to grow unsustainably, it is unacceptable for policymakers to avoid hard choices by relying on gimmicks and loopholes.
 Congress should therefore reaffirm its commitment to strictly enforced budget rules, and enact reforms strengthening these rules to make it harder to evade the letter and spirit of the rules.
 We recommend several improvements to help them do so.